-Due to the limited number of spaces and safety concerns only Junior and Seniors students with a valid and current parking permit will be permitted to bring cars to school and park on campus.
+Due to the limited number of spaces and safety concerns only Junior and Senior students will be permitted to bring cars to school and park on campus.
 All operators must have an operator's license, proof of insurance, and abide by all school safety and parking regulations.
 All vehicles will be registered through the appropriate Assistant Principal.